Neutrino Index Token (XTN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neutrino Index Token Price Prediction for 2025–2050

-According to your Neutrino Index Token price prediction, the value of XTN is expected to change by 238.64%, reaching a price of 0.089868USD by 2050.
+According to your Neutrino Index Token price prediction, the value of XTN is expected to change by 238.64%, reaching a price of 0.093445USD by 2050.

 Short Term Neutrino Index Token Price Prediction For Today, Tomorrow, This Week, and 30 Days